 Me: I ordered your book but it hasn’t come yet.

-Patient: It’s a best seller so they have to print more.
+Patient: It’s a best seller, so they have to print more.
 Isn’t that wonderful?
-I just finished my second book and am half way through writing my third.
+I just finished my second book and am halfway through writing my third.
 Writing just comes so easily to me.

 Me: Not to me.

 Patient: Jonathan Franzen said it doesn’t for him either.
-And Eugenedies too, and he’s got a Pulitzer.
+And Eugenides too, and he’s got a Pulitzer.
 I’m just lucky I guess.
 Not that getting cancer is lucky.
 Elizabeth Spiers will never finish her book, and Elizabeth Wurtzel, who knows what she’ll write next?
 You must know her, she went to Harvard.

-Name dropping, school checking, and a terminal illness.
+Name-dropping, school-checking, and a terminal illness.
 It was the blind date trifecta.
 At least there was booze.
-I was eager to leave The Patient to his dueling Elizabeths, but he ordered more food and sake.
+I was eager to leave the Patient to his dueling Elizabeths, but he ordered more food and sake.
 He seemed to enjoy the date he was on.

 At last, he asked a question.

 Patient: Has a philosopher ever affected anything really?
 I mean, who cares?

 Me: Thomas More.
 Adam Smith.
 John Rawls.
 You’re not serious.

 Patient: Martin Luther King wasn’t a philosopher, and his ideas actually changed the world.